kammitama5/kammitama5.github.io/_posts/2021-8-19-Thursday-August-19th.md

 - If my syntax is not quite right, it's because I'm multi-tasking; sorry!
 There's still a lot going on, although I'm winding down.
 I currently am in 2 meetings simulataneously.
 Can't do that in person :)

+## Here is a great talk
+- By an amazing Mathematician, [Dr. Nira Chamberlain](https://en.wikipedia.org/wiki/Nira_Chamberlain).
+Thank you so much for the [recommendation](https://www.bbc.co.uk/sounds/play/w3ct2h25), Corecursive Slack <3.

 ## And that's it!